richard-rance/platform-docs/2.-workspaces/l.project-roles.md

 **Private**: Only Workspace Members and Guests with direct project access can view the project.

 **Internal**: All Workspace Members can view the project.
 Guests need direct access to the project.
+New projects have internal visibility by default.

 **Public**: Everyone including anonymous visitors can view project.